-3.1.5.1 Products of Transat France
+4.1.6.1 Transat France, TourGreece and Air Consultants Europe

-On October 31, 2016, Transat announced the sale to the multinational tourism company TUI AG of its interest in Transat France, which was offering products under the Vacances Transat and Look Voyages brands.
-According to Transat, this transaction will have no impact on Transat Tours Canada's transatlantic program or on Air Transat's operations and growth, including their presence in France.
+On October 31, 2016, Transat completed the sale of its interest in Transat France and TourGreece to the multinational tourism company TUI AG.
+Transat France was offering products under the Vacances Transat and Look Voyages brands.
+According to Transat, this transaction had no impact on Transat Tours' transatlantic program or on Air Transat's operations and growth, both of which are present in France.
 Transat maintains its growth objectives as a leisure carrier between Europe and Canada.
-The transaction is in alignment with the Corporation's 2015-2017 strategic plan, which emphasizes profitable growth in the Americas, through the development of its tour operating, distribution and hotel businesses.
+The transaction is in alignment with the Corporation's 2015-2017 strategic plan, which emphasized profitable growth in the Americas, through the development of its tour operating. distribution and hotel businesses.